perrig/scionlab/roughtime/README.md

 This script will use GPS time to update system time, which is used by roughtime server.

-Script has 3 sources of time
+Time daemon uses 3 sources of time:

 - GPS time
 - Time from RTC clock